wilkin547/docs.es-es/docs/framework/unmanaged-api/metadata/imetadataimport-getinterfaceimplprops-method.md

 ms.assetid: be3f5985-b1e4-4036-8602-c16e8508d4af
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 2a4305b94d785a764671a2d73f43facefd0da0e6
+ms.openlocfilehash: e5eb735acac73d694a0719c206bd22711a8c0333
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782372"
+ms.locfileid: "74437540"
 ---
 # <a name="imetadataimportgetinterfaceimplprops-method"></a>IMetaDataImport::GetInterfaceImplProps (Método)
-Obtiene un puntero a los tokens de metadatos para el <xref:System.Type> que implementa el método especificado, y para la interfaz que declara ese método.
+Gets a pointer to the metadata tokens for the <xref:System.Type> that implements the specified method, and for the interface that declares that method.

 ## <a name="syntax"></a>Sintaxis